NihalYagmur/NLP-pipeline/README.md

 + fullv5.py takes a sentence as input and returns a formatted data.
 + fullv7.py takes a sentence as input and returns formatted data.
 + fullv8.py takes a sentence as input and returns formatted data (named entity recognition added, with Spacy library.)
++ final.py is the file with the final structure (contains pos-tags, ccg-tags referring to ontospace ontology and the grammar library.)

 # Java Implementation
 + App.java has been written in Java and JRE 8 is required.